Robert Joseph Silveria Jr.: Victims

 Willie James Clark, 54, was found dead on April 28, 1994, in Tallahassee, Florida.
 Clark, though homeless, worked as a Salvation Army bell ringer.
 He was robbed and suffered a fatal blow to the head.

 Darren Royal Miller, 19, was found dead in his sleeping bag on July 8, 1992, in Thompson Springs, Utah.
 Miller and two friends stopped to party one night near a pond, and Miller was found the following morning with severe head injuries.
 Though never charged, Silveria was linked to the murder of Miller following his arrest.

 Michael A. Garfinkle, 20, was found bludgeoned to death on August 2, 1994, in Emeryville, California.
 Garfinkle, originally from Tarzana, recently graduated from Pierce College and was planning to ride boxcars with a friend to Santa Cruz, California.
 After Silveria confessed, police noted that he had intimate knowledge of the crime.

 Roger Lee Bowman, 38, was found dead on April 21, 1995, in Salt Lake City, Utah.
 Bowman was last seen walking his dog along the train tracks.
 Police had already identified Silveria as a suspect before he confessed to beating and stabbing Bowman, but they were looking for him using the alias Brad Foster.

 James E. McLean, 50, was found stabbed to death on July 23, 1995, in his shack at a homeless encampment in Albany, Oregon.
 Silveria confessed he met McLean walking along the railroad tracks near his shack.
 After McLean was murdered, Silveria stole his money.

 Charles Randall Boyd, 46, was found bludgeoned to death on July 28, 1995, in a collapsed tent in a Kanopolis Lake campground.
-Boyd met Silveria in El Paso, Texas while Boyd was building a bunkhouse for a youth ranch and later traveled with him to Kansas.
+Boyd met Silveria in El Paso, Texas, while Boyd was building a bunkhouse for a youth ranch and later traveled with him to Kansas.

 Paul Wayne Matthews, 43, was found dead on October 15, 1995, in a homeless encampment outside Whitefish, Montana.
 Following his arrest on March 2, 1996, Silveria confessed to killing Matthews.

 William Avis Pettit Jr., 39, was found bludgeoned to death on December 3, 1995, in a boxcar in Millersburg, Oregon.

 Michael Andrew Clites, 24, was found bludgeoned to death on December 5, 1995, in Portland, Oregon.

 At the time of Silveria's arrest, he was found with Pettit's backpack, social security card, birth certificate, food stamps, and hair beads.
 Also in the backpack was Matthews' identification card and food stamp documents, as well as Boyd's credit cards.

 In January 1998, Silveria pleaded guilty to the murders of Pettit and Clites in Oregon.
-As a result he avoided a possible death sentence and was instead sentence to two consecutive life terms.
+As a result, he avoided a possible death sentence and was instead sentenced to two consecutive life terms.